Is It Dementia, Parkinson’s… or Lyme Disease?

 Why Lyme Disease Is Mistaken for Other Diagnoses

-Lyme disease is often called “the great imitator” because its symptoms overlap with many conditions.
+Lyme disease is often called the “great imitator” because its symptoms overlap with many conditions.

 Several factors contribute to misdiagnosis:

-• Symptoms develop gradually or fluctuate
+• Symptoms develop gradually or fluctuate rather than following a predictable course

 • Testing may be negative early in the disease